-- For scratches and marks in highly visible areas: - Sand to remove the scratch and feather outward from the mark to blend the repair into the original surface.
-Body putty may be applied as necessary to hide the defect; then sand smooth. - Cover all bare metal with a primer that is compatible with the original paint finish - and allow to dry thoroughly. - Prepare the surface prior to applying the finish coat of paint. - Apply a finish coat paint using accepted blending techniques.
+For scratches and marks in highly visible areas:

+- Sand to remove the scratch and feather outward from mark to blend repair into the original surface.
+Body putty may be applied as necessary to hide the defect; then sand smooth. - Cover all bare metal with a primer that is compatible with the original paint finish and allow to dry thoroughly. - Prepare surface before applying finish coat of paint. - Apply a finish coat paint using accepted blending techniques.
 Use of original paint colors is recommended to insure the best color match possible.